-We believe that there are no significant concentrations of credit risk associated with our cash and cash equivalents, fixed maturity investments, or unquoted investments.
+We believe that there are no significant concentrations of credit risk associated with our cash and cash equivalents, or fixed maturity investments.
 Cash, cash equivalents and fixed maturity investments are managed pursuant to guidelines that follow prudent standards of diversification and limit the allowable holdings of a single issue and issuers.
-Unquoted investments are managed pursuant to guidelines that emphasize diversification and liquidity.
-Pursuant to these guidelines, we manage and monitor risk across a variety of investment funds and vehicles, markets and counterparties.